AriFordsham/GHCWiki/status/ghc-8.0.1.md

 - Support for **Type Signature Sections**, allowing you to write `(:: ty)` as a shorthand for `(\x -> x :: ty)`.
 - A huge improvement to pattern matching (including much better coverage of GADTs), based on the work of Simon PJ and Georgios Karachalias.
 For more details, see [ their paper](http://research.microsoft.com/en-us/um/people/simonpj/papers/pattern-matching/gadtpm.pdf).
 - A (possible) overhaul of GHC's build system to use **Shake** instead of Make.
+- Support for reasoning about kind equalities, which gives promotion of GADTs to kinds, kind families, heterogeneous equality (kind-indexed GADTs), and `* :: *`.
+There is some discussion in [DependentHaskell/Phase1](dependent-haskell/phase1), but that's very low-level.
+I (Richard) have no good user-oriented write-up yet, but there shouldn't be much in the way of new syntax -- just fewer type errors.

 ## Migration Guide to 7.12